Real Life in Star Trek, The Conscience Of The King

 Whew, we made it!
 The two-parter was shorter than this mess.

 Next time around, we have the science-fiction equivalent of a submarine battle, a wedding, a funeral, an unexpected guest appearance, and a whole lot of racism in…Balance of Terror.
-I suspect it’ll be less intense of this round, but it’s also dealing with the fallout from an old war, so who knows?
+I suspect it’ll be less intense than this round, but it’s also dealing with the fallout from an old war, so who knows?

 Credits: The header image is NASA Missions Monitor a Waking Black Hole by NASA’s Goddard Space Flight Center, in the public domain as the work of the United States government.
 Caspar David Friedrich’s Wanderer above the Sea of Fog was released in 1818, Ellen Terry as Lady Macbeth comes from the 1888 production, and Henry Irving’s prompt book is from his 1874 production.